Man charged with murder in deaths of missing mom, girl - KTVZ

 VANCOUVER, Wash.
 (AP) — The man named as a person of interest in the disappearance of his ex-girlfriend and her 7-year-old daughter was charged with two counts of murder in their deaths, police in Washington state said Friday.

-According to a news release, detectives from the Vancouver Police Department booked Kirkland Warren for two counts of first-degree murder Friday after the Clark County Office of the Coroner/Medical Examiner determined Meshay Melendez, 27, and her daughter, Layla Stewart, sustained gunshot wounds to their heads.
+Detectives from the Vancouver Police Department booked Kirkland Warren for two counts of first-degree murder Friday after the Clark County Medical Examiner’s Office determined Meshay Melendez, 27, and her daughter, Layla Stewart, sustained gunshot wounds to their heads, according to a statement.

 Warren was out on bail pending a long-delayed murder trial in Arkansas.
 When he was arrested in southwestern Washington early this month on charges that he assaulted Melendez and fired a gunshot into her apartment, he quickly posted bond and was released again.